 - If mangoes are on sale, buy a few, peel and cube the flesh, then freeze for later use in smoothies.

-Serving Ideas: Serve mango sliced on cereal, crepes, waffles or French toast, or mix them in a fruit salad or spinach salad.
+Serve mango sliced on cereal, crepes, waffles or French toast, or mix them in a fruit salad or spinach salad.
 It is a popular flavoring in yogurt, ice cream, and sorbets.
 Mangoes are also made into jams, jellies, marmalade’s, compote, and juice.

 Grill mango slices with other tropical fruits.
 Serve alongside greek yogurt, ice cream, or sprinkle with toasted coconut or a prefect summer dessert.